DV

 What is the difference between SCHD and SGOV?

-SCHD (Schwab U.S. Dividend Equity ETF) tracks Dow Jones U.S. Dividend 100 Index with a basket strategy, while SGOV (iShares 0-3 Month Treasury Bond ETF) tracks ICE 0-3 Month US Treasury Securities Index with a treasury bond approach.
-They are issued by Schwab and BlackRock respectively.
+SCHD (Schwab U.S. Dividend Equity ETF) tracks Dow Jones U.S. Dividend 100 Index with a basket approach, while SGOV (iShares 0-3 Month Treasury Bond ETF) tracks ICE 0-3 Month US Treasury Securities Index with a treasury bond approach.
+They are issued by Schwab and iShares respectively.

 Can I hold both SCHD and SGOV?